1.

 D

-Explanation:D) ER-, PR-, Her-
+Explanation:D) ER-, PR-, Her2-

-Hereditary breast ovarian cancer syndromes are autosomal dominant disorders.
+Hereditary Breast Ovarian cancer syndromes are autosomal dominant disorders.
 BRCA1 and BRCA2 are tumor suppressor genes whose role is to control cell growth and cell death.
 Mutations in these genes disenable this function leading to an increased cancer risk.

 There are several differences between BRCA1 and BRCA2 related tumors.